Marriage in the Church of Jesus Christ of Latter-day Saints: Interracial marriage

 In the past, LDS Church leaders have consistently opposed marriage between different ethnicities.
 The apostle Boyd K. Packer stated in 1977 that "[w]e've always counseled in the Church for our Mexican members to marry Mexicans, our Japanese members to marry Japanese, our Caucasians to marry Caucasians, our Polynesian members to marry Polynesians.
 The counsel has been wise."
 Nearly every decade beginning with the church's formation until the 1970s has seen some denunciation against miscegenation, with most focusing on black-white marriage.
 These church leaders' views stem from racist "biological and social" principles.
 One exception was intermarriage with Native Americans, who Mormons believed to be Lamanites, a race descended from ancient Israelites.
-Intermarriage with Native Americans was actually encouraged as a way to fulfill a Book of Mormon prophecy that the Lamanites would become "white and delightsome."
+Intermarriage with Native Americans was encouraged as a way to fulfill a Book of Mormon prophecy that the Lamanites would become "white and delightsome."

 Church publications have also contained statements discouraging interracial marriage.
 In the same June 1978 issue announcing that black members were now eligible for temple rites, missionary service, and priesthood ordination, the official newspaper of the LDS Church printed an article entitled "Interracial marriage discouraged".
 The same day a church spokesman stated "interracial marriages generally have been discouraged in the past, ... that remains our position" and that "the Church does not prohibit ... interracial marriages but it does discourage them."

-In 2003 author Jon Krakauer's stated in his Under the Banner of Heaven that "official LDS policy has continued to strongly admonish white saints not to marry blacks."
+In 2003 author Jon Krakauer stated in his Under the Banner of Heaven that "official LDS policy has continued to strongly admonish white saints not to marry blacks."
 In response, LDS public relations released a statement from BYU Dean of Religious Education Robert L. Millet that "[t]here is, in fact, no mention whatsoever in [the church] handbook concerning interracial marriages.
 In addition, having served as a Church leader for almost 30 years, I can also certify that I have never received official verbal instructions condemning marriages between black and white members."
 Though denying any condemnation of interracial marriage, there was no comment on whether it was still discouraged.

-The discouragement of marriage between those of different ethnicities by church leaders continued being taught to youth during Sunday meetings until 2013, when the use of the 1996 version of the church Sunday meeting manual for adolescent boys was discontinued.
-The manual had used a 1976 quote from past church president Spencer W. Kimball that said, "We recommend that people marry those who are of the same racial background generally."
+The discouragement of marriage between those of different ethnicities by church leaders continued being taught to youth during Sunday meetings until 2013 when the use of the 1996 version of the church Sunday meeting manual for adolescent boys was discontinued.
+The manual used a 1976 quote from past church president Spencer W. Kimball that said, "We recommend that people marry those who are of the same racial background generally."
 The quote is still in use, however, in the 2003 institute Eternal Marriage Student Manual.